 No matter the age, your children are drawn to the Internet, Internet-connected toys and the cyberworld at large.
 Your cell phone is likely your toddler’s favorite toy and a lifesaver on errands or at restaurants.
-Marketing efforts push digital and internet-connected toys and
+Marketing efforts push digital and internet-connected toys and devices into younger and younger hands.

 As parents and caregivers, you rightfully worry about the obvious risk – who your child might interact with online.
 But you should also be aware that companies are collecting kids’ viewing, purchasing and gaming habits, as well as sensitive information to use for their own profit – to target them with ads, learn their preferences and habits, etc. Kids are exposed to manipulative games and other sites which lure them to share their data, see advertisements, gamble for in-game upgrades and/or make purchases (perhaps without your knowledge or consent).
 Children have access to lots of content, in games, on YouTube and through social media, which at best is marketing masquerading as content and at worst mature and inappropriate.